Computboy/Random_number_generating/README.md

 ## Random Number Generating

-A html document that generates random numbers (integers between 1 and 100) and ensures that each generated number is different from the previous ones!
+An html document that generates random numbers (integers between 1 and 100) and ensures that each generated number is different from the previous ones!

 ---